aleh/LSDJmi/README.md

 # LSDJmi

-**Project status:** completed.

 This is the firmware for a little dongle providing MIDI out interface for the "Arduinoboy" version of LSDJ.

 The actual [Arduinoboy](https://github.com/trash80/Arduinoboy) by **trash80** supports other Gameboy programs and more modes of operation.
 Check it out.

 Similar to Arduinoboy the LSDJmi dongle allows to control other synthesizers using familiar tracker interface of LSDJ.
 You can play a drum machine or a bass synth together with your chiptune or you can can use your Gameboy solely as an external sequencer, which sometimes can be more powerful than a built-in sequencer of an external synth.

+Unlike Arduinoboy LSDJmi is configurable directly from LSDJ which allows to have different setup for different songs.

 ![Overview Image](./overview.jpg)

 ## How does it work?

-The "Arduinoboy" build of LSDJ supports the following extra commands (you can find them after the standard **Z** command):
+The "Arduinoboy" build of LSDJ (you can download it where you got your copy of LSDJ) supports the following extra commands (you can find them after the standard **Z** command):

  - **N**`xx` - send an arbitrary MIDI note `xx`.
  - **Q**`xx` - send a note corresponding to the pitch in the current Gameboy channel transposed by `xx` semitones.
- - **X**`xx` - send a Control Change message with the value `xx` to a control associated with the current channel (can also work with multiple controls if enabled); this allows to control knobs of your external gear.
+ - **X**`xx` - send a Control Change message with the value `xx` to a control associated with the current channel (can also work with multiple controls if enabled, see below); this allows to control knobs of your external gear.
  - **Y**`xx` - send a Program Change message which allows you to change the current patch of your synth.

-These commands are received by the dongle from the Link port and the corresponding MIDI messages are generated on the MIDI out port of the dongle.
+These commands are received by the dongle from the Gameboy Link port and the corresponding MIDI messages are generated on the MIDI out port of the dongle.

 (Note that because of the communication protocol the `xx` argument in all the commands above should be in the range 00-6F.)